maksimgm/engineering_blog/css-specificity.md

 		font-family: arial;
 	}

 As you may have noticed, there is a clear conflict between the font-family declarations.
 So, which one will CSS display on in our browser?
-CSS will display the more specific element.
+CSS will display the more specific declaration.
 Since, `li` is nested inside of `ul`, arial will be displayed in our browser.

 The CSS standard follows the model that, more specific selectors take precedence over more general ones.
 Fortunatley, there is a specificity calculator to help us better understand this concept.

-Specificty is calculated by counting different components of our CSS and expressing them in a form, (a,b,c,d).
+Specificty is calculated by counting the different components of your CSS and expressing them in a form, (a,b,c,d).
 This will become clearer with an example e.g.

 * Element, Pseudo Element: d = (0,0,0,1)
 * Class, Pseudo class, Attribute: c = (0,0,1,0)
 * Id: b = (0,1,0,0)
 * Inline Style: a = (1,0,0,0)

-Let's take at our first example and express its specificity using the calculator:
+Let's take a look at our first example and express its specificity using the calculator:

 	#main-nav ul{
 		font-family: sans-serif;